 Then run these commands one by one:

 Restart your computer and make sure that Windows is booted correctly.
-Make sure that bootmgr file is present in the root of drive C:\.
+Make sure that bootmgr file is present in the root of the system drive C:\.

-This manual also may be used to transfer Windows Bootloader configuration to different drive if the System Reserved partition is removed deliberately, when you want the system to be completely located on one partition (It is convenient from the point of view of some backup and disk management tools.)
+This manual also may be used to move Windows Bootloader configuration to different drive if the System Reserved partition is removed deliberately, when you want the system to be completely located on one partition (it is convenient from the point of view of some backup and disk management tools).